MahranElmasri/PowerPlanets/README.md

 1. Clone the project.

-2. cd dev and run `npm install`.
+2. write in Terminal `cd dev` and run `npm install`.

-3. cd client and run `npm install`.
+3. write in Terminal `cd client` and run `npm install`.

-4. Get the API key
+4. Get the API key from Google Console Developer

-- You must have at least one API key associated with your project.
+- You should have at least one API key associated with your project.

 ### To get an API key: